 - Individual training plans are developed in consultation with your employer.

-You must be employed as an apprentice prior to undertaking this course, or for non-apprenticeship applicants you must be currently employed in industry in kitchen hand or cook roles.
+You must be employed as an apprentice prior to undertaking this course, OR for general entry to this course (as a non-apprentice) you must be currently employed in industry in a kitchenhand or cook role.

 From 1 January 2019, Free TAFE for Priority Courses is a Victorian Government program that will pay your tuition fees to study in this selected course at Wodonga TAFE, if you’re eligible, subject to minimum numbers.